What to do in Hua Hin for affordable luxury travel?

 We also found a fantastic keto-friendly go-to lunch spot in the Soi Bintabaht Walking Street area called M & G’s Thai Food.

-We have mastered the art of making a keto meal at Italian joints.
+We have mastered the art of ordering a keto diet meal at Italian restaurants.
 This was no exception.

 Lisa had fish that was cooked and served in a tin foil sculpture of…a fish (duh…I guess that’s why Lisa is sticking her tounge out below!).
 I had a wonderful duck leg.

-We ate at several other restaurants that were just fine: Anoma’s, Hua Hin Hot Pan, Heidi’s and La Paillote.
+We ate at several other Hua Hin keto diet restaurants that were just fine : Anoma’s, Hua Hin Hot Pan, Heidi’s and La Paillote.

 Massages are cheap all over Thailand and Hua Hin is no exception.